Azzirr/sentiment-analysis/README.md

 This makes the codebase cleaner, more modular, and easier to maintain.

-### 3. UI Design Without Prebuilt Component Libraries
+### 3. UI design without prebuilt component libraries

 Another challenge was designing UI components from scratch since no prebuilt libraries like Shadcn, Material UI, or Chakra UI were used.
 This required a forward-thinking approach to ensure that the components would be flexible and scalable while still being visually consistent and maintainable.